 There are already reports of fake Fortnite mobile apps doing the rounds, so make sure it's only Epic Game's official version to avoid downloading malware to your phone.

 Head to your phone's Settings tab: on Android phones, usually a small cog icon found in the drop-down header bar.
 Then scroll down and next to where it says 'Unknown sources', tap the toggle to turn this setting on.

 While iOS users have been happily downloading Fortnite from Apple's App Store, anyone on Android will have to find a dedicated install file on the Fortnite website.

-Players will have to open an internet browser on their smartphone – whether that's Google Chrome, Mozilla Firefox, or Internet Explorer – and go to Epic's sign-up page for the Android Beta, where they can input their email and wait for a invitation to the beta to come through.
-The email link will direct you to the Fortnite Installer for download.
+Players will have to open an internet browser on their Android smartphone – whether that's Google Chrome, Mozilla Firefox, or Internet Explorer – and go to the Fortnite Android web page to download the Fortnite Installer.

 The install file APK will only take up about 2mb of storage, though the game itself comes in at a more sizeable 2GB.